 Just remember to buy the right size and ask your little one if they like a particular color.
 This can help to keep their interest going for longer.
-We love The Little Tikes PopTunes Guitar — it’s fun, colorful and a great option as a first guitar for a toddler.
+Our top pick for the best kids guitar is the The Little Tikes PopTunes Guitar — it’s fun, colorful and a great option as a first guitar for a toddler.

 If you have an older child and know they’re serious about learning to play, the Squier Strat Mini is a great way to start them off.